Case Packer Effectiveness

 What does it mean for a piece of machinery to be effective?
 Effectiveness is the comparison of intended production rates to actual production rates – a time based evaluation.
 This is a simple calculation that produces a simple response; which raises the question if my effectiveness ratio is not 100% where do I start making improvements?

 That is where OEE comes into play.
 OEE (Overall Equipment Effectiveness) provides an all-encompassing picture of machinery performance and directs you to determining where your losses are coming from.
 When calculating OEE you receive an objective set of data which will lead your operations team down the path to overall improved production.
-We are going to take a look the three components of OEE in light of case packing and suggestions for improving machine effectiveness.
+We are going to take a look the three components of OEE in light of case packing and suggestions for improving machine effectiveness, whether you be using a side load or top load case packer.

 Availability is the time that a machine is up and running.
 This ratio compares ideal run time to actual run time.